Disability and Health Related Rehabilitation in International Disaster Relief

 Natural disasters result in significant numbers of disabling impairments including amputations, traumatic brain injuries, spinal cord injuries (SCI), and long bone fractures.
 Paradoxically, however, the traditional health system response to natural disasters largely neglects health-related rehabilitation as a strategic intervention.
 This review examined the role of health-related rehabilitation in natural disaster relief along three lines of inquiry: (1) epidemiology of injury and disability, (2) impact on health and rehabilitation systems, and (3) the assessment and measurement of disability.

-Adults, Both sexes, Child health, Children, Cyclone, Disability, Drought, Early Recovery, Earthquake, Extreme temperatures, Fire, Flash flood/Flood, Health, Healthcare workers, Heavy rain, Injuries (all), Landslide/mudslide, Mental health, Older people, Orthopedic injuries, Other injuries, Persons with disabilities, Snowfall/snow avalanche, Storm/storm surge, Tornado, Tsunami, Violent wind, Volcano
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Cyclone/Hurricane/Typhoon, Disability, Drought, Early Recovery, Earthquake, Extreme temperatures, Fire, Flash flood/Flood, Health, Healthcare workers, Heavy rain, Injuries (all), Landslide/mudslide, Mental health, Older people, Orthopedic injuries, Other injuries, Persons with disabilities, Snowfall/snow avalanche, Storm/storm surge, Tornado, Tsunami, Violent wind, Volcano